image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 const span = maxSurface - minSurface;
 ```

-Then the width of intervals we will have(classes).
-There is no particular rule of how to choose it, but this formula is a rule of thumb:
+Then we will have the width of intervals (classes).
+There is no particular rule of how to choose it and you are free to choose your own class sizes, but the rule of thumb would be to use this formula:

 ```ts
 //We round up the interval for simplicity.
 You can also make it